 The site consists primarily of mowed grasses within the security fence and on the disposal cell cover.
 Seeded fescues and crown vetch are the most prevalent species.
 The spray-and-mow approach to vegetation management at the site continues to be effective.
-Noxious weeds within the security fence area are limited to resprouting seedlings that were observed in portions of mowed areas (PL-10).
+Noxious weeds within the security fence area are limited to resprouting seedlings that were observed in portions of mowed areas.
+A new animal burrow was identified west of the disposal cell.
+It was noted on the inspection map and will be monitored for changes.
 No maintenance needs were identified.